klokoy/angularMeetup/README.md

 #v1_styled
 angular 1 version. transformed to follow angular style guide + directives and thin controllers

+changes to comply with angular style guide
+- controller_as syntax

 ```bash
 #in v1_styled directory
 http-server